sabicanasar/Happy-gitting/README.md

 # Happy-gitting-

+Hi there!
+Happyo to git with you!

 Just try out the git thing and enjoy gitting!

+Here is an example on how to add images

-Here is a cute dolphin:
+Here is a cute dolphin queen:

 ![A cute dolphi](cute-dolphin.jpeg)